-6. A woman is entitled to post-abortion care under this bill which including; treatment of incomplete and unsafe abortion complications that are potentially lifethreatening;
+6. A woman is entitled to post-abortion care under this bill which includes; treatment of incomplete and unsafe abortion complications that are potentially life-threatening;

-Testing of a pregnant woman on HIV/AIDS
+Testing of a Pregnant woman on HIV/AIDS

-- 7. (1) A medical practitioner attending to a pregnant woman shall provide her with information about

-HIV/AIDS and specifically inform her about mother to shild transmission of HIV. - HIV/AIDS, and specifically inform her about mother to child transmission of HIV. - (2) No pregnant woman shall be tested for HIV/AIDS without her informed consent. - (3) The confidentiality of test results shall be carefully protected.
+- 7. (1) A medical practitioner attending to a pregnant woman shall provide her with information about HIV/AIDS, and specifically inform her about mother to child transmission of HIV. - (2) No pregnant woman shall be tested for HIV/AIDS without her informed consent. - (3) The confidentiality of test results shall be carefully protected.